ktagilbert/katalog/_posts/2017-04-21-how-i-made-my-blog-seo-friendly.markdown

 ---
 ![DIY journal binding](/assets/6-seo-tips.png)

 I started my blog here in October 2016.
-It was time when I was working way too much, not getting enough sleep, and losing my creative drive.
+It was a time when I was working way too much, not getting enough sleep, and losing my creative drive.
 I *had* to change something.

 At first, I focused just on having a creative project to do after work.
 I started by creating a simple, pretty website.
 Soon, though, I had four pages, some social media links, and few pre-written posts.